NIS Labs

 1. Antioxidant activity may be demonstrated in a given chemical reaction,

-2. Cellular antioxidant protection (CAP-e) data may show cellular bioavailability?
+2. Cellular antioxidant protection (CAP-e) data may show cellular bioavailability,

 3. Clinical data may show that a product’s antioxidants (or metabolites thereof) found their way into the blood stream.